maephisto/qbatcher/README.md

 ```js
 QBatcher.run(array: Collection, i => promise: Iteratee, int: batchSize, int: intervalLimit (milliseconds) )
 ```
+Keep in mind that the interval limit should be milliseconds

 The `Promise: Iteratee` will be called for each element in the Collection.